Loooocky/Lyceum/README.md

 # Lyceum
-I don't know what to do.
+Hello!
+I am a new computer learner.
+I creat this repository to expore the Github.